 Part 3 in our series, our final blog post tackles uploading files from your Ruby web app to S3 as a background process using the Shrine gem, referenced only by a remote URL.
-Detailed instructions and code inside!
+Based on our experience as a top Ruby on Rails development company, expect detailed instructions and code inside!

 Grab the gem: